50% off Premium Yearly

 This summary was created by AI, based on 3 opinions in the last 12 months.

-BMO Long-Term US Treasury Bond Index ETF is a OTC stock, trading under the symbol ZTL.TO (previously ZTL-T on Stockchase) on the ().
+BMO Long-Term US Treasury Bond Index ETF is a OTC stock, trading under the symbol ZTL.TO (previously ZTL-T on Stockchase) on the undefined (undefined).
 It is usually referred to as or ZTL.TO

-In the last year, 2 stock analysts published opinions about ZTL.TO (previously ZTL-T on Stockchase).
-2 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is TOP PICK.
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on ZTL.TO (previously ZTL-T on Stockchase).
+2 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is TOP PICK.
 Read the latest stock experts' ratings for BMO Long-Term US Treasury Bond Index ETF.

 BMO Long-Term US Treasury Bond Index ETF was recommended as a Top Pick by The Panic-Proof Portfolio (Stockchase Research) on 2022-02-28.
 Read the latest stock experts ratings for BMO Long-Term US Treasury Bond Index ETF.

-2 stock analysts on Stockchase covered BMO Long-Term US Treasury Bond Index ETF in the last year.
-It is a trending stock that is worth watching.
+BMO Long-Term US Treasury Bond Index ETF is followed by 51 investors on Stockchase and is a trending stock that is worth watching.

 Will protect you when there is a growth scare or shock.
 This will let you rebalance when stocks are on sale, being a source of funds..
 There will be more volatility in 2026.